MvvmCross/MvvmCross/docs/_documentation/getting-started/netstandard.md

 ## .NET Standard 2

 When using .NET Standard 2 you do not need to specify a package target fallback.
-In .NET Standard 2 `PackageTargetFallback` flag has been depricated and instead defaults to net461 (.NET Framework 4.6.1) or higher.
+In .NET Standard 2 the `PackageTargetFallback` flag has been deprecated and instead defaults to net461 (.NET Framework 4.6.1) or higher.
 If however, this does not suit your use case you can override this behaviour with the `AssetTargetFallback`.

 ```xml
 <AssetTargetFallback>$(AssetTargetFallback);portable-net45+win8+wp8+wpa81;</AssetTargetFallback>